badeend/WASI-Networking/standard/network/Draft.md

     /// Create a new socket.
 Requires a network capability.
     ///
     /// Only IPv4 and IPv6 are supported.
 IPv6 sockets returned by this function are never dualstack,
-    /// because the POSIX `IPV6_V6ONLY` option can't be implemented in a cross platform manner.
+    /// because the POSIX `IPV6_V6ONLY = false` option can't be implemented in a cross platform manner.
     /// If you want to handle both IPv4 and IPv6 traffic, create two sockets; one for IPv4 traffic and one for IPv6 traffic.
     ///
     /// FYI, IPV6_V6ONLY defaults per platform: